-Figure 2.3-4 Per capita GDP for the countries the Czech Republic and Slovakia, having some historic similarity to Croatia (dissolution of Czechoslovakia vs. breakup of Yugoslavia.
+Figure 2.3-2 Per capita GDP for the countries the Czech Republic and Slovakia, having some historic similarity to Croatia (dissolution of Czechoslovakia vs. breakup of Yugoslavia.
 Source: UNdata 2018).

-Observed similarities between Croatia and Czech Republic and Slovakia lead us to believe that the dynamics harvest rates following the year 1990 could have been similar if the war had not occurred in Croatia.
-Due to the fact that data in the FAOstat database before 1990 are available only for Czechoslovakia and Yugoslavia, but not separately for Czech Republic, Slovakia and Croatia, it was not possible to use only data from Slovakia as the country most similar to Croatia.
 Instead, we used data on Roundwood production for Czechoslovakia (before 1993) and summed data for Czech Republic and Slovakia (since 1993).
 The Roundwood production was expressed in relative to the average annual production during 1980-1989.
 The period 1980-1989 was selected as the period closest to the beginning of the transition to market economy and the war in Croatia.
 Also, a ten-year average was used to avoid anomalies which might result from selecting a single year (a possible outlier) as the reference year.

-Figure 2.3-5 The ratio of Annual Roundwood production and Average annual Roundwood production during 1980-1989 (Source: FAOstat).
+Figure 2.3-3 The ratio of Annual Roundwood production and Average annual Roundwood production during 1980-1989 (Source: FAOstat).
 Dashed lines denote average annual Roundwood/harvest production during the reference period 2000-2009 as a share of the average annual production during 1980-1998.
 NOTE: Before 1990 data on Roundwood production for Croatia, Czech Republic and Slovakia are not available from FAOstat database, but are only data for Czechoslovakia.
 Roundwood production for Croatia before 1990 was estimated using data on total harvest and the median of the share of Roundwood in the harvest.

-The dynamic of Roundwood production in for Czech Republic and Slovakia (Figure 2.3-5) showed a very distinct impact of the transition to market economy and dissolution of Czechoslovakia at the beginning of the 1993 which resulted with a drop in the production.
+The dynamic of Roundwood production in for Czech Republic and Slovakia (Figure) showed a very distinct impact of the transition to market economy and dissolution of Czechoslovakia at the beginning of the 1993 which resulted with a drop in the production.
 Only in 1998, the production exceeded the levels before the transition.
 It should also be noted that combined Roundwood production of Czech Republik and Slovakia also exhibited a decline in 2008 and 2009, probably as a result of the economic crises of 2008.